DrewWing/EDrewcatedGuesser/docs/Setup.md

 Create an API access key via `Keys` -> `Add Key` -> `Create New Key`.
 You want a `Json` type key.

 This will download a `.json` file, which you should rename to something convenient like `google-sheets-api-key.ignore.json` and place in the EDrewcated Guesser project folder.
+> [!Caution]
-> **Warning:** This API key should be kept secret and not shared.
+> This API key should be kept secret and not shared.
-> People who have that key have access to your Google Sheets spreadsheets.
+> People who have that key have access to your Google Sheets spreadsheets and may modify them.

 You should then modify `SERVICE_ACCOUNT_KEY_PATH` in the `.env` file, replacing  `path/to/service/account/key.json` with the new json file path.